pstefanovic/grpc-load-balancing/README.md

 Observe no traffic flowing to server-v1 anymore.

-This approach demonstrates that blue-green or canary deployments can be achieved with just a client-side egress proxy.
+This approach demonstrates that blue-green or canary deployments of a server can be achieved with just a client-side egress proxy.
 The same result could be achieved by adjusting route configurations (filters section) which also brings header-based routing out of the box.
 Header-based routing is helpful for so-called initial preview deployments, sometimes a precursor to canaries.

 The issue, however, is the static proxy configuration - it imposes tight coupling between clients and servers.